cockpuncher/list_dict_DB/readme.md

-# list_dict_db
+# list_dict_DB

 A simple *in memory* database like object.
+Replace list of dictionaries with a fast, O(1) lookup, data structure.
+Also supports multiple items via a list.

 It is very simple and designed for small to medium databases which can exist purely in memory.
 It intended for situations where query speed is prioritized over memory usage and instantiation time.

 I built it because I was querying a list of dictionaries by multiple keys *inside* of a loop.
 That cause an O(N^2) complexity and made my moderately-sized 30,000 item list intractable!

-It is designed to replace iterating over list of dictionary items.

-There are other solutions out there that are more traditionally database focused such as [TinyDB][tinydb], [buzhug][buzhug], etc.
+There are other solutions out there that are more traditionally database focused such as [TinyDB][tinydb], [buzhug][buzhug], etc, but this is purely in-memory and very fast.
+It is likely at the cost of extra memory overhead.

-It passes all tests (with **100% test coverage**) on Python 2.7 and Python 3.5
+It passes all tests (with **100% test coverage**) on Python 2.7 and Python 3.6

 I am not a database expert.
 This simple met my needs.